-COLLSUCC 20890200

-College Success
+COLLSUCC 20890200 College Success

 This course provides learners with strategies to develop skills for success in college.
-Learners will work on academic skills such as test taking, note taking, reading etc. And, learners will work on other success strategies such as motivation, goal setting, interdependence, and self-awareness.
-Learners will apply self-management techniques, explore resource management strategies, practice study skills, and learn about ways to improve personal effectiveness.
+Learners will work on academic skills such as test taking, note taking, reading, writing, memory, etc. Learners will also work on other success strategies such as time management, motivation, goal setting, interdependence, and self-awareness.
+Learners apply self-management techniques, explore resource management strategies, practice effective study skills strategies, and learn about ways to improve personal effectiveness.